-The slight crinkle of a cheese wrapper can send cats flying into the kitchen in search of the salty treat, but can cats eat cheese?
+The slight crinkle of a cheese wrapper can send cats flying into the kitchen in search of a treat, but can cats eat cheese?
 Here's the scoop on whether cats and cheese are a good combination.

 Cats and Cheese: Is It OK?

 Can cats eat cheese?
 According to experts, yes — but only in moderation.
 If you give your cat cheese at all, just give them a small piece once in a while, about the size of a dice.
-For example, you might opt to limit your kitty's cheese intake to times when you need to hide a pill for them.
+For example, you might want to limit their cheese intake to times when you need to hide a pill for them.

-But, while many cats can tolerate small portions of cheese, if your kitty is lactose intolerant or has a milk allergy, even a small amount of cheese could wreak havoc on their digestive system.
+While many cats can tolerate small portions of cheese, if your cat is lactose intolerant or has a milk allergy, even a small amount of cheese could wreak havoc on their digestive system.

 Dairy Intolerance and Dairy Allergy in Cats

 Despite the long-standing myth that cats love nothing better than a bowl of milk or cream, most cats can't digest dairy.
-The Cornell University College of Veterinary Medicine emphasises that many cats are lactose intolerant and can experience gastrointestinal problems, including inflammation, diarrhoea, constipation and vomiting, if they consume dairy.
+The PDSA emphasizes that many cats are lactose intolerant and can experience gastrointestinal problems, including inflammation, diarrhea, constipation and vomiting, if they consume dairy.

 Cats with a dairy allergy may also react poorly to even a small bite of cheese.
 (Generally, cats don't have a lot of food allergies, but dairy, as well as fish and red meat, are the more common ones.)
 Like kitties with lactose intolerance, if your cat has a dairy allergy, eating cheese could lead to digestive issues and might even affect their immune system.